 - 68. The elimination of overtime has also created substantial delays in the delivery of mail, as USPS relied on overtime pay to ensure that mail was timely delivered.
 The elimination of overtime was particularly damaging given the fact that USPS was already suffering from staffing shortages due to COVID-19. - 69.
 On August 5, 2020, Defendant DeJoy met with congressional leadership to discuss dramatic increases in delayed and undelivered mail.
-During that meeting, he admitted that he had instituted policy changes shortly after assuming his position, including reductions in overtime, elimination of mail transportation trips, implementation of new mail sorting and delivery policies, and reduction in mail sorting equipment. - 70.
+During that meeting, he admitted that he had instituted policy changes shortly after assuming his position, including reductions in overtime, elimination of mail transportation trips, implementation of new mail sorting and delivery policies, and reduction in mail sorting equipment.12 - 70.
 In mid-August, news reports nationwide disclosed that the Postal Service was scrapping a large number of its high-throughput mail sorting machines from processing facilities across the country.
 The Washington Post reported that a union grievance filed against the Postal Service stated that plans were to decommission 671 sorting machines, approximately 10% of the total nationwide.
 USPS has since stated in court filings that it has in fact removed 711 machines, which is double the number it has typically removed in a typical recent year.
-In Florida, 59 sorting machines were removed-more than any other place in the country except for California. - 71.
-Some processing facilities have been left with only a single sorting machine, meaning that mail is significantly delayed if that machine happens to malfunction and requires service.
-Postal workers have expressed serious concerns that the reduction in sorting capacity will slow down mail delivery.
+In

-$^{\rm 12}$ Letter from Congresswoman Pelosi and Senator Schumer to Defendant De Joy dated August 6, 2020.
+$^{^{\}rm 12}$ Letter from Congresswoman Pelosi and Senator Schumer to Defendant De Joy dated August 6, 2020.